wp-plugins/ceceppa-multilingua/readme.txt

 == Changelog ==

+= 0.7.0 =
+* Now you can translate a category in other languages, or use different categories for each language.
+  Added Url Modification mode:
+    Use Pre-Path Mode (Default, puts /%slug%/ in front of URL) (www.example.com/en/) (default) Use Pre-Domain Mode (en.example.com)
+  It is enabled by default, you can change or disable in settings page

 = 0.6.3 =
 * If you use "static page" as homepage, the plugin add ?lang=[]&sp=1 to url